 What is the ASL Consortium?

-In short, the ASL Consortium consists of post-secondary leadership at Seattle Central Community College (SCCC), as well as 15 supportive high school district directors of Career and Technical Education (CTE).
+In short, the ASL Consortium consists of post-secondary leadership at Seattle Central College (SCC), as well as 15 supportive high school district directors of Career and Technical Education (CTE).
 The two groups worked together to make a plan for high school American Sign Language students across the state.
-The consortium’s goal is to encourage continued study of ASL by offering college credit through SCCC for students meeting the agreement’s academic standards.
+The consortium’s goal is to encourage continued study of ASL by offering college credit through SCC for students meeting the agreement’s academic standards.
 You can view a little more background on the ASL Consortium on the "About" link in the upper left section of this page.

 Want to participate in the ASL Consortium?